OfficialBeatzcoin/tronsr-template/INTRO.md

-BeatzCoin is the native cryptocurrency token of our innovative social music and video sharing website, VibraVid.
+BeatzCoin is the native multi-chain cryptocurrency token of our innovative social music and video sharing website, VibraVid.
 With VibraVid, everyone has a chance to earn.
 Uploaders can set a price for their content, or easily market their uploads buy placing bounties on their content.

 Token Information Website: https://www.beatzcoin.io